 It is the corpus of moral principles of business communication with customers and people in general.
 There are specific rules that every marketer should follow; however, not all of them follow the rules either on purpose or simply don't know them.
 You have to be sure that your brand talks with the outer world with dignity, sharing the good word and helping people to achieve their goals with the help of your products and services.

 A good ethical advertisement represents the brand in a decent manner showcasing the product or service in a brand's specific tone of voice and sharing its mission and ideas.

 The goal of any commercial is to drive sales, generate brand awareness, and be useful to the target audience.
 Ethical advertisements that are creative can be spread not only among the target audience but also among many people who you haven't considered as your audience.
 It can be viral and impress lots of people who would share it further.
 So, basically, a good, creative, and ethical advertisement can save you promotion money as people will share it themselves.

 Every communication piece you create to serve your brand should be truthful.
-Each ad, campaign, news, and text should not lie to the reader.
-All mentioned pieces of information should share a common objective of truth as people value honest advertising.
+Each ad, campaign, news, and text should not lie to the reader, as people value honest advertising.

-Don't be afraid that some people will find your product or service boring or not as useful, be afraid if they buy your product and be unhappy because of the lie you've spread via an ad.
+Don't be afraid that some people will find your product or service boring or not as useful.
+Rather you should be afraid if they buy your product and become unhappy because of the lie you've spread via an ad.